Holly L. Lutz, Ph. D.

 Animal Microbiomes

 BATS & BIRDS.
 This collections-based, multiomics project is examining how adaptation to flight has shaped ecoimmunological conditions of the flighted vertebrate gut and subsequent evolution of associated microbiota.
 Initial sampling for this work has focused primarily on bats in the East African countries of Uganda and Kenya, transecting a broad range of ecosystems and habitat types, and also includes rodents, shrews, and birds from these regions.
-These samples are providing baseline data for a large number of species with diverse life histories, and allowi us to test hypotheses linking the bat microbiome, parasites, and pathogens.
+These samples are providing baseline data for a large number of species with diverse life histories, and allow us to test hypotheses linking the bat microbiome, parasites, and pathogens.

 Press